synthetec/centreon-documentation/en/installation/installation-using-sources/central-platform.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-With x.y.z being the version you want to compile.
+With x.y.z being the version you want to install.

 ### Install